The 9 Best Packing Cubes for Travel

 • Cons: Not compressible

 Sometimes the best travel accessories are the ones designed for the luggage you already own.
 Case in point: Away’s Insider Packing Cubes are sized to fit specifically in its Bigger Carry-On luggage.
 Sold as a set of four, these lightweight cubes are made with water-resistant nylon to protect your belongings and have a mesh panel on top so you can see what you’re looking for in your bag.
 Each set includes a small wide cube, as well as a medium wide, medium slim, and large wide cube to keep your socks organized and separated from bulkier items like sweaters.
-Just like its suitcases, Away sells its packing cubes in a variety of colors, including limited-edition seasonal patterns as well.
+As with its suitcases, Away sells its packing cubes in a variety of colors.

 Own Away’s checked luggage?
-The brand also sells packing cubes in sets of six to fit in its large and medium-sized suitcases.
+The brand also sells packing cubes in sets of six to fit in its large and medium-size suitcases.

 The BluffCube comes in two different sizes and appears here in the “Sport” fabric.